-Can MOD Personnel claim a tax rebate for meals?
+Can Armed Forces personnel claim a tax rebate for meals?

 Meals are allowed as expenses when you're posted to a temporary base, and you should definitely be claiming for them.
 On average, a yearly MOD tax refund claim includes around £250 from meal expenses alone!
 Claiming a tax rebate against those costs could boost your tax refund by as much as 35%, which stacks up to about £12,000 over a typical working life!